Chr15t1an/lar-basic-cms/README.md

 *******************************       Versioning        ********************************
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This Project will need to be a submodual

+---
 Will Need to Test this in a new Project
 master - In line with the repo
 production - The local Project.

+Cant do master branch idea.
+You cant pull from a repo or push to a repo

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~